 The University of Louisville Graduate Internship Program is an innovative, unique partnership between the College of Business and the business community.
 Students access exceptional employment opportunities which provide real-world work experience in business settings.

-All Other Companies: Application must be received by June 1.
+All Other Companies: Application must be received by June 1st for priority consideration.

-- Identify career options through an 11-month paid internship (competitive, not guaranteed)
+- Identify career options through an 11-month paid internship for qualified candidates

 - Graduate with marketable resume credentials

-- 92% of the class of 2016 secured employment within one month of graduation.*
+- Secure employment more easily after graduation.
+(92% of the class of 2016 secured employment within one month of graduation.*)

 There have been several moments throughout the program where I’ve seen a significant overlap in the course material and the work I am doing in my internship.
 As my internship is with an account management team, much of the class material has been related, if not directly applicable to the work I’m doing in the office.
 It’s a remarkable experience: walking into class expecting to learn concepts that will almost certainly benefit you immediately, and for the rest of your career.Trent Wong, MBA ’20